Tom Choi

-Tom T. Choi (born in Daegu, South Korea) is a Korean-American actor best known for Teen Wolf and his voice work on the Mortal Kombat video games and the first season of Squid Game.
+Tom T. Choi (born in Daegu, South Korea) is a South Korean-American actor best known for Teen Wolf and his voice work on the Mortal Kombat video games and the Netflix series Squid Game as the masked voice of Hwang In-ho / The Front Man.
 He has acted in numerous movies and television programs.
 Choi is also a producer, director, and writer.
-Tom Choi wrote the screenplay and starred in the award-winning short film: Lone Hunter.
+He wrote the screenplay and starred in the award-winning short film Lone Hunter.

 Early life

 Choi was born in Daegu, South Korea and moved to Des Moines, Iowa when he was four years old.
-After graduating high school, Choi moved to Seattle, Washington, where he graduated from the University of Washington with a bachelor's degree in Drama.
+After graduating high school, Choi moved to Seattle, Washington, where he graduated from the University of Washington with a bachelor's degree in drama.
 He then moved to Los Angeles and continued acting in film, television, and commercials.
 He attended the LACC School of Cinema and Television and now produces, directs, and writes in addition to acting.

 Career

 Choi began working in film and television in 1998.
-He has made appearances in multiple blockbuster films and network television shows, and is best known for his roles as Ken Yukimura in Teen Wolf and Liu Kang in the Mortal Kombat series.
+He has made appearances in multiple blockbuster films and network television shows, and is best known for his roles as Ken Yukimura in Teen Wolf, Liu Kang in the Mortal Kombat series, and the masked voice of Hwang In-ho / The Front Man in Squid Game.

 He runs the independent production company Tension Films and was elected in 2015 and 2017 as a board member for the Los Angeles local of SAG-AFTRA, the union's largest local.